 - Heirloom carrots – Heirloom varieties come in more colors than just orange!
-They also come in beautiful colors like purple, white, yellow and even pink and red.
+They also come in beautiful colors like purple, white, yellow and even pink and red so you can serve amazing roasted rainbow carrots.
 I love leaving a little bit of the green tops on because they look extra fancy when roasted whole.

 - Baby carrots – These are always a fun choice.
 ‘Baby carrots’ is a just a fun term that’s used for blemished roots that have been cut, peeled and shaped into the tiny shapes we know and love.